-Professor, Information Systems/Technology; University Faculty Scholar
+Professor, Information Technology/Analytics; University Faculty Scholar

 Dr. Fay Cobb Payton is a Professor of Information Technology at North Carolina State University where she is a University Faculty Scholar and Parks Scholar Faculty.
 She is an Editor for Health Systems, and an Associate Editor for Decision Sciences, DATABASE and Information Technology & People.
 She is the recipient of the NC Technology Association Tech Educator of the Year and National Coalition of Women in IT Undergraduate Mentoring Awards.